-Cooking with a cast-iron skillet is awesome for a lot of reasons.
-For starters, cast iron is naturally nonstick and chemical-free (unlike many nonstick pans).
-When it comes to durability, cast iron can’t be beaten.
-Cast iron will also enrich your food with additional iron, which is a big pro, considering how vital it is to our health.
+There’s a lot to love about cooking with cast-iron.
+For starters, cast-iron is naturally nonstick and chemical-free (unlike many nonstick pans).
+When it comes to durability, nothing beats a cast-iron skillet.
+Preparing your food in cast-iron will also enrich your meals with iron, which is a big pro, considering how vital it is to our health.
 But with all of its benefits, cast-iron skillets have some cons, too.
-The most common reservations people have with cast-iron skillets is that they’re heavy and tough to clean — you can’t use typical dishwashing go-to’s like soap or steel wool.
-But don’t let those minor obstacles deter you from the joys of cast iron cooking.
+A downside is that they’re tough to clean — You can’t use typical dishwashing tools like soap or steel wool.
+But don’t let those minor obstacles deter you from the joys of cast-iron cooking.
 We’ll show you how to clean a cast-iron skillet step-by-step.
-We promise a little bit of extra effort is well worth it.
+We promise a little extra effort is well worth it.

 Pro-Tip: Clean your skillet ASAP after using it.

-The best time to clean your cast iron skillet is immediately after you’ve cooked in it.
+The best time to clean your cast-iron skillet is immediately after you’ve used it.
 Don’t sleep on this!
 You’ll have the best results if you clean it before food particles have a chance to harden on the surface.

 Step 1: Pour hot water into your skillet.